tommyxchow/frosty/README.md

 ### Why do certain animations and scrolling appear to be janky?

 Due to the Flutter framework, there may be some stutter and jank on the first installation and launch.
 After using and moving around the app for a bit the jank will be mitigated through shader warmup/caching and should be minimal on subsequent launches.
 Watching a stream with a relatively fast chat for a couple of minutes usually resolves it.

-### Why isn't the video stream playing on Android?

-If you're on an older version of Android (below 7.1.1), the video stream will not play properly due to the reliance on Twitch's web player.
-Older Android versions use an older version of the native web browser (WebView), resulting in many compatibility issues with newer websites.

 ### Why is there a delay between the stream and chat?